 What Factors Should You Consider?

-Choosing sustainable flooring that will be good for your home and for planet at large can be downright confusing.
+Choosing sustainable floors that will be good for your home and for planet at large can be downright confusing.
 You’re not alone in feeling that way.
 Here are a few considerations you should take into account when you’re looking at installing flooring in a new home or upgrading any existing space in your house:

 - Where did the materials come from?
 Eco-friendly sourcing is a must if you’re looking for sustainable flooring.
 Look for materials that are sourced responsibly, and ideally, not across the world from their installation location.